Lexie Elkins

 Alexandrea "Lexie" Kenedie Elkins (born August 6, 1995) is an American softball coach, she served as the assistant coach at Houston.
-She is also a former collegiate All-American, retired softball catcher.
-She began her college softball career at Texas Tech in 2013 before transferring to the Louisiana for the 2014–16 seasons, where she set numerous school records.
+She is also a former collegiate All-American, and retired softball catcher.
+She began her college softball career at Texas Tech in 2013 before transferring to Louisiana for the 2014–16 seasons, where she set numerous school records.
 She is the Sun Belt Conference career leader in batting average and slugging percentage in only three seasons.
 She is also one of nine NCAA Division I players to hit a career .400 with 200 RBIs, 50 home runs and an .800% slugging percentage for a career.

 Playing career

 Texas Tech

 Elkins began her Texas Tech Red Raiders career debuting on February 8, 2013, hitting a double to score two runs and beat the UCF Knights.
 That year she had the best plate discipline on the team, only fanning 7 times, and was second in fielding percentage.